 In the beginning, Norman’s Orchard sold all types of fruit, berries and vegetables from a roadside stand.
 The orchard also sold Christmas trees and firewood in the wintertime.

 Jeff and Leslie Norman are the current owners of the orchard.
 They assumed operation of the orchard in 2012 after Jeff's father, Robert (Ken), passed away.
 Jeff grew up on the orchard and enjoys all aspects of orchard management.
-Jeff spent his work career as a chief executive officer in hospitals and is still a partner in a health care consulting firm.
-Jeff and Leslie add a few varieties of heirloom apples and cherries each year to ensure continued vitality of the available fruit.
+Jeff spent his work career as a chief executive officer in hospitals and was a partner in a health care consulting firm.
+Jeff and Leslie add a few varieties of heirloom apples and cherries each year to ensure continued availability of uncommon, high quality fruit.

 In the last few decades the importance of heirloom varieties has grown as consumers desire a greater variety of flavor and freshness in their fruit.
 We consider it a blessing from God to be able to provide our customers with fresh fruit, apples, pears, grapes, cherries and berries.